If you’ve been reading my blog for a while…

-My hubby is interested in joining in this challenge as well.
+My hubby is also interested in joining in this challenge.
 I’m looking forward to his assessment of the challenge since I already do spend some moments in solitude…and in the present…and being mindful.
 This will be a less frequented space for him.

 I haven’t decided if I will use a mediation app or not.
-Have you ever tried an of the apps?
+Have you ever tried any of the apps?
 What are your thoughts on them?